mglantz/ocp39-azure-simple/README.md

 # OpenShift Container Platform 3.9 HA or non-HA with CRI-O on Azure

+Deploy an automated installation of OpenShift Container Platform 3.9 in HA or non-HA setup.
+With CRI-O and Prometheus out of the box.

 Based on work at https://github.com/haroldwongms/openshift-containerplatform

 ## To deploy a cluster with a one-liner using deploy.sh